 THE HARBOR CENTER BOARD

-Mr. Martin Bruno then gave the invocation followed by Mr. Myers leading the Pledge of Allegiance.
-A new board member, Mr. Gregory Parke Jr. was then sworn in by oath, led by Mr. Myers.
+Mr. Martin Bruno gave the invocation and Mr. Myers led the Pledge of Allegiance.

 Ms. Waeltz then provided the Sales Report.